If you’re familiar with the cybersecurity world, you’ve probably heard of the CIA triad.

 - Data inputs and data transmission must be verified to detect errors.

-- Data audit trails must be kept.
+- Data audit trails must be maintained.

 - Data compatibility.
 Data may not be accessible if the environments where it’s being stored and accessed are not compatible with each other.

 - Losing access to cloud storage.
 In addition to being vulnerable to ransomware, data stored in the cloud can become inaccessible in myriad ways.
-Lost passwords, accidental deletions, user errors, account suspensions, and even storage provider bankruptcies can all render data unavailable.
+Lost passwords, accidental deletions, user errors, account suspensions, cloud outages, and even storage provider bankruptcies can all render data unavailable.

 How can data availability be improved?